 We've laid out our training plan to give you the optimum balance of different types of training and recovery.
 We know that life sometimes gets in the way and that you might not always be able to do exactly what is planned.
 If you have a tough day and can't face a planned interval workout, just getting out for an easy run is absolutely fine.
-You can move the days around to fit with your life and, similarly, if you need to miss a day, that's fine too.
+Similarly, if you need to miss a day, that's fine too.
 Don't panic and try to make up for lost time - try to be sensible and remember that cramming lots of training into back-to-back days without any recovery could lead to injury or illness.